Real Life Potty Training STories

 Question #7 - What About Training Outside Your Home?

 Going outside was big part of our potty training journey.
-When Ethan was 24 months old, outdoor activities like going to the library, zoo, playground, trips to the store, etc. were a big part of our daily life.
-I knew that I had to make sure Ethan understood using the potty outside was a continuous thing wherever we went.
-To do this, we made trips to various places to show him where the big potties were and how we had to run if we had to go.
+When the kids were around potty training age, outdoor activities like going to the library, zoo, playground, trips to the store, etc. were a big part of our daily life.
+I knew that I had to make sure they understood using the potty outside was a continuous thing wherever we went.
+To do this, we made trips to various places to show them where the big potties were and where we had to run if we had to go.

-I used to carry my potty bag with an extra pair of clothes, empty water bottle with a wide opening (i.e. emergency pee bottle), folding potty seat and plastic bags as well as hand sanitizer.
-I used to put a waterproof changing pad underneath Ethan wherever he was sitting, like the car seat or stroller, just in case.
-Sometimes I did put on pull-ups when things were kinda out of my control like on the airplane, but Ethan was able to remember that he still had to run with me to the bathroom even with the pull-ups on.
+I used to carry my potty bag with an extra pair of clothes, empty plastic bottle with a wide opening for my son (i.e. emergency pee bottle), folding potty seat and plastic bags as well as hand sanitizer.
+I used to put a waterproof changing pad underneath my kids wherever they were sitting, like the car seat or stroller, just in case.
+Sometimes I did put on pull-ups when things were kinda out of my control like on the airplane.
+It gave me piece of mind and fortunately they were also able to remember that they still had to run with me to the bathroom even with the pull-ups on.

 Question #8 - How About Nighttime Training?